-C and O, and above it between O and A. This particular type of divergence from linearity alwavs implies third harmonic.
-It can be numerically estimated in exactly the same way as second-harmonic distortion, using now, of course, only half the
+C and O, and above it between O and A. This particular type divergence linearity always implies third harmonic.
+It can be numerically estimated in exactly the same way as second-harmonic distortion, using now, of course. half the

 Comparison of this figure with Fig. 123, which is similarly lettered, will show that third-harmonic distortion, once its source is recognized, can be found by reading off the appropriate current values from the usual family of curves without troubling to draw the dynamic characteristic for the load under consideration.